fsu-fall2022-capstone/Project-Group-5/IT.md

 tested this way.
 We have since included the `/add_nation` command in order to bring up a login/ create a new nation button, as well as a sync function
 `@Nation States sync [~ |* | ^]` that allows for the global sync of a users nation, a copy of all global commands to the current guild then syncing, and the removal of guild commands. `/configure` allows you to configure your nation in the context of receiving issues and sending them to specific channels within the discord server.
-The user is able to determine when they want their issue vote to be recieved by their nation, between 1 and 24 hours.
+The user is able to determine when they want their issue vote to be received by their nation, between 1 and 24 hours.
 These issues that are sent to the user are sent hourly, with an image of the newspaper issue that is being addressed shown to the user when sent, along with a thread that allows the user to pick their option for the issue.